bkw777/WP-2_IC-Card/README.md

 Make a write-enable jumper for the WRITE pads on the ROM IC Cards by taking 2 of the left over 2.54mm pins and solder-bridging the two pins on one side.
 Pinch the pins together a little to make the fit stiff when plugged into the WRITE holes on the card.

+The center line of 1.27mm pins isn't quite tall enough to make good contact with the socket on the ROM card.
+Make the center pins taller this way:
+Start with the pcb you want to solder, and the pin header, and insert the pins into the top of the pcb, as expected, don't solder yet.
+Take one of the extra pcbs (you get 3 to 5 copies of the pcb depending on who you ordered the pcb from) and slide it onto the pins, all the way down to the insulator.
+Now you have a sandwich with two pcbs, and the pin header insulator in between.
+Flip the stack over so that you are looking at the bottom of the main pcb, and the bottom legs of the pins are facing up as though you were about to solder them.
+Take a small hard flat tool like the joined end of a set of tweezers or a spudger stick tool or something, lay the end of the tool flat/sideways on the ends of a few pins, and drive a few of the pins straight in, right down flush with the surface of the pcb.
+Support the stack by just holding on to the extra pcb, now positioned on the bottom of the stack while it's flipped upside down, and push directly on the end of the pins.
+The extra pcb holds the pin header insulator in place and lets you drive the pin through the insulator, until the tool hits the surface of the main pcb (the one you will be soldering).
+Do this for all the pins untill all the pins are pushed through and the tips of the pins are flush with the surface of the main pcb.
+Now apply flux to the pins and solder them.
+Just put solder on the iron and touch it to the pads, and let the flux bring the solder down into the via, leaving a little round dome.
+After all pins are soldered, slide the extra pcb off the pins. pull from both ends of the pcb at the same time to avoid tilting and binding and bending the pins on the way off.
+It really wants to do that.

+The point of all that was that now the center line of pins is taller than they would have been and it's now tall enough to make good contact with the socket on the card.

 # Reference Material
 [WP-2 Owner & Service Manuals](https://archive.org/search.php?query=Tandy%20WP-2)